-Doctors mainly prescribe painkillers and antibiotics frequently.
+Doctors mainly prescribe painkillers and antibiotics frequently, but what are the differences between antibiotic and painkillers?
 These two kinds of medicines have different actions.
 However, they are essential in treating patients during infection or severe pain.

 Difference between Antibiotics and Painkillers

 Antibacterials are commonly known as antibiotics, and these are medications that treat bacterial infections.
 They are a class of drugs used to fight germs invading the human body by preventing their reproduction and killing them.
 Doctors only prescribe antibiotics in cases of infection.
 Antibiotic-resistant bacteria, like certain methicillin-resistant Staphylococcus aureus strains, might emerge due to excessive antibiotic usage (MRSA).
 Since the traditional antibiotics used for the MRSA treatment are no longer beneficial against these strains, alternative “last resort” medications must be utilised, which is problematic for the medical community.